 Instructions

-- Combine flour, 1 Tablespoon granulated sugar, instant yeast and salt in the bowl of a stand mixer* fitted with the dough hook attachment.
+- Combine flour, 1 Tablespoon granulated sugar, instant yeast, and salt in the bowl of a stand mixer* fitted with the dough hook attachment.
 Stir to combine.
 With the mixer on low speed, add the sourdough discard and water.
 Increase speed to medium or knead by hand for 4-5 minutes until a smooth ball forms.
 The dough will be fairly sturdy and should not be sticky.
-You may need to add more water or more flour (1 Tablespoon at a time), depending on your sourdough discard, to reach the right dough consistency.
+You may need to add more water or more flour (1 Tablespoon at a time), depending on your sourdough discard, to reach the right dough consistency.Note: the remaining granulated sugar will be used during the boiling step.

 - Transfer the dough to a large, greased bowl and cover with plastic wrap.
 Let the dough rise for 90 minutes or until doubled in size.
-Line two baking sheets with parchment paper and set aside.
+Line 2 baking sheets with parchment paper and set aside.

 - Using the palm of your hand for friction, roll each individual dough piece into a smooth ball.
 Place the bagel bites on the prepared baking sheets.
 Cover with a clean kitchen towel and let rest for 20 minutes while you prepare the next step.